andrehe001/aad-coach/scoring.md

 ## Phase 4: Scale
 * RandomPlayer see above
-* FixedStrategyPlayer see above
+* FixedPlayer see above
 * BetPlayer see above
 * MonitoringPlayer see above
 * MassPlayer plays 10x as much as the other players (rps), in addition it triggers hidden functionality inside the GameEngine, which leads to wait times and 10x SQL calls

 ## Phase 5: Security
 * RandomPlayer see above
-* FixedStrategyPlayer see above
+* FixedPlayer see above
 * BetPlayer see above
 * MonitoringPlayer see above
 * MassPlayer will NOT run